Velythyl/staying-alive/README.md

 ## Evil mode

 Say, you got a ton of files you need to poke.
 Say, it's wayyy too slow if you put it in `.bashrc` directly.
-Try something like this:
+Try putting something like this in your `.bashrc` instead:

 ```
 staying_alive -c \